streamlit/streamlit/component-lib/README.md

 - Else:
   - Increment `version` inside `package.json`, using the [Semantic Versioning](https://semver.org/) convention.
   - `$ npm publish`
-- Update the examples and templates in the [Component Template repo](https://github.com/streamlit/component-template) to use the new version.
+- If you're doing more than just a patch change, update the templates in the [Component Template repo](https://github.com/streamlit/component-template) to use the newest version.